 A satirical blog about media, marketing, advertising, politics, pop culture, etc. All references to actual companies, products, people, etc. is for the purpose of parody.
-All writing is copyright by Greg Medernach, and is mostly intended as absurdist humor.
-Questions and Comments: email@example.com
+All writing is copyright by Greg Medernach, and is mostly intended as absurdist humor, and as a portfolio of comedy and creative advertising material.
+Questions and Comments: firstname.lastname@example.org

 Tuesday, September 20, 2011

 Okay, here we have a scene in a diner-style restaurant, and there is a group of people in business attire seated together at a small table.
 So then the waitress comes over and asks: “Who ordered the stuff for low cholesterol, and who had the yummy stuff?”
 (I’m paraphrasing, but that’s the gist of it.)
 So then she puts a bunch of bowls of cereal down, and they’re all the same: Honey Nut Cheerios (allegedly: they could be Joe’s O’s, for all I knows)!
 So then the waitress says: “Oh, did I get that wrong?”
 And then all the people at the table start trading around their bowls of the same cereal.
 And this all goes to show you: diners will get your order wrong every time!
 You should never go to diners, they’re always… What?
 That isn’t the message?
 Oh, sorry: I mean that it just goes to show you that Honey Nut Cheerios is good for lowering cholesterol and it tastes good!
 Ya got that?